BoostGSoC20/Real/README.md

 ### Operators
     1. void operator++()
-    2. std::ostream& operator<<(std::ostream& os, const boost::real::const_precision_iterator& x)

 > (1) Increases the pointer to the next precision range o the pointed number.
 If the pointed number is represented by (1) and the full number precision is reached, then the operator has no effect because the number approximation lower and upper bounds are equals and the number range is the number itself.
 >
-> (2) Prints the number range with the next formats depending on the number representation: If the number is represented by (1), the operator prints the full number and separates the integer and the fractional parts by a dot.
-If the number is represented by (2), the operator truncates the number considering the first max precision limit digits and prints the interval [a, b] where a is the truncation and b is the next number considering the same amount of digits.
-If the representation is (3), the operator uses the precision iterator to get an approximation of max precision limit, and prints those bounds in the format [a, b].

 ## Examples